siddhant-99/ibm_crackcovid/README.md

 ### Integration of the web app with Google Maps Platform

 ![Maps API Calls](extras/index_workflow.png)
-Based on the user input for a specific location, or by clicking on the More Details button, the location address string is retrieved and sent to the ***Geocoding API***, which finds the lattitude and longitude for the place.
-Then using the ***Directions API***, the shortest route to the location is found and displayed on the map.
-The ***Distance Matrix API*** finds the distance and duration of the travel time to reach the destination.
+When the user inputs a specific location in `Search for your destination` bar or clicks on the `More Details` button for a hospital, the location address string is retrieved and sent to the ***Geocoding API***, which finds the latitude and longitude for the place.
+Then using the ***Directions API***, the shortest route to the destination is computed and displayed on the map.
+The ***Distance Matrix API*** finds the distance and travel time required to reach the destination.

 ![Maps Platform](extras/maps_platform.png)

-### Mask Detection Model
+### Prediction of Safety score with Mask Detection Model

-- Model Architecture
+### 1. Architecture

 ![Architecture](/load_model/face_mask_detection.caffemodel.png)
-- Input and Ouput (Image input, extrapolation to video below)

-The input is given in the form of a live videostream which is processed image frame by frame using OpenCV in Python.
+The model takes input in the form of a live videostream and processes it frame by frame using OpenCV in Python.
-We used the structure of SSD.
-However, in order to make it run quickly on CCTV camera onboard computer, the backbone network is lite.
+We used the structure of SSD (Single Shot Detector).
+However, to enable inference on the device integrated with the CCTV camera with minimum latency, the backbone network is lite.

 The total model has 1.01M parametes.
 Input size of the model is 260x260, the backbone network has 8 conv layers.
-In total, the model has only 24 layers with the location and classification layers counted.
+Overall, the model has 24 layers with the location and classification layers included.
 We merge the BatchNormalization to Conv layers in order to accelerate the inference speed.

-### Integration of live Video feed and Mask Detection model to predict Safety score (Honnesh + Jivat)
+### 2. Integration of live Video feed with Mask Detection model to predict Safety score (Honnesh + Jivat)
 ![Inferred Image](Test_Image_Mask.png)
-- How model takes video feeds
+- How model takes video feeds and continuously looping
-- Predict score at equally separated frames and return avg safety score
+- Predict score based on % of people wearing masks at equally separated frames (10 min feed) and return avg safety score and avg no of people

-### Integration of location-based Safety score with the Web App app
+### Integration of location-based Safety score with the web application

-- Using IBM Cloudant database
-Cloudant is used to setup a NoSQL Database which then can be used with a serverless web application.
-The Python script uploads data points such as no of people in the camera feed, safety score, lattitude and longitude of the camera to the Cloudant mapbook database.
+***IBM Cloudant*** is used to setup a NoSQL Database which then can be used with a serverless web application.
+The Python script uploads data points such as no of people in the camera feed, safety score (based on % of people wearing masks), latitude and longitude of the camera location to the Cloudant mapbook database.
 The data is retrieved via a GET request, and then based on the user's location entry in the input bar, the database is searched for an entry.
-If a camera feed is found in the region then the score associated with it is retrieved and then displayed to the user.
+If a camera feed is found in the region, the score associated with it is retrieved and displayed to the user.
 The web app also keeps a track of the average score in all the places that are being monitored.

 ![Safety Score](/extras/safety_score.png)